DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/format.md

 Date formats require additional configuration.
 The **PivotGridDataSource** groups date field values by date component: Year-Quarter-Month.
 For this, the values are converted from dates to numbers, but numbers cannot be formatted using date formats.
 To apply a date format in this case, you need to override this grouping.

 The following code declares a custom group for the `ShippingDate` data field.
 This configuration overrides this field's default grouping.
 Field values are grouped first by year, then by month.
-Months are formatted using the `MMM` format (`Jan`, `Feb`, `Mar`, etc.).
+Months are formatted with the `MMM` format (`Jan`, `Feb`, `Mar`, etc.).
 This format is applied to the Date values returned from the [selector](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#selector) function.

 ---
 ##### jQuery